asb219/evaluate-SOC-models/README.md

 ## Repository contents

 * `evaluate_SOC_models`: contains code to run the models and produce the results
-* `produce_all_results.py`: script to run all models and produce plots and tables with results
+* `produce_all_results.py`: script to run all models and produce plots and tables with the results
 * `MEND`: git submodule of [my fork](https://github.com/asb219/MEND) of MEND's original repository [wanggangsheng/MEND](https://github.com/wanggangsheng/MEND)
 * `environment.yml`: specifies required python and R packages
 * `config_defaults.ini`: default config file